 – S$10 for 3 or more counters

 For investment amount more than S$1,0000:2% or S$10, whichever is higher

 |More than 40 counters including ETFs, stocks and unit trusts||Sign up for Share Builders Plan and receive three months of handling fee rebatesSign up for a Junior Share Builders Plan and receive 12 months of handling fee rebates|

 |SAXO||S$2,000 (minimum deposit)||– 0.25-0.75% p.a. service fee |

 – No platform fee, entry fee, exit fee and custody fee

 |Robo-advisors||Minimum deposit ranges from S$0 to S$5,000||Management fees are between 0.3% and 0.88%||Varies according to the robo-advisor chosen||NA|

 1. DBS/POSB Invest Saver

-If you want to do away with the pesky new accounts that you’ll have to create, then DBS/POSB Invest Saver is the one that offers you the most convenience.
-Without having to create a new account altogether, you can start investing with your existing DBS/POSB account while the dividends will be automatically credited to the same account too.
+DBS/POSB Invest Saver lets you get started conveniently.
+Without having to create pesky new accounts altogether, you can start investing with your existing DBS/POSB account.
+The dividends will be automatically credited to the same account, too.